 The dramatic change in the energy landscape has sparked

-debates over the environmental impacts of rapidly expanding
+debates over the environmental impact of rapidly expanding shale

-shale gas development and how much of the nation's gas should be
+gas development and how much gas should be shipped abroad.

-In his first hearing as chairman of Senate energy committee,
+In his first hearing as chairman of the Senate energy

-Democratic Senator Ron Wyden of Oregon lauded the growth in
+committee, Democratic Senator Ron Wyden of Oregon lauded the

-natural gas production, but stressed the need for adequate
+growth in natural gas production, but stressed the need for

-regulation and urged a thorough review of gas export guidelines.
+adequate regulation and called for a thorough review of gas